Green electricity, coffee grounds and future wind

 The entire production and filling process at Emmi CAFFÈ LATTE runs on 100% sustainable electricity.
 In order to minimise power consumption, the entire production hall is lit using energy-saving LEDs.
 Our cups have also undergone a bit of diet in the last few years.
 Through the targeted reduction of materials, we have been using over 30 tonnes less packaging materials per year since 2013.

-Have you ever noticed the label with the frog that appears on every Emmi CAFFÈ LATTE cup?
-This is the Rainforest Alliance logo.
-The organisation is committed to social and economic standards in sustainable agriculture.
+Have you ever noticed the seal with the frog that appears on every Emmi CAFFÈ LATTE cup?
+This is the Rainforest Alliance seal.
+The organisation is committed to social and economic standards in more sustainable agriculture.

 Its goals include the following: protect biodiversity, pay fair wages, conserve forest reserves, use natural resources wisely and promote social and cultural development in local communities.
 100% of our coffee comes from coffee farms certified by the Rainforest Alliance.